Can at-home COVID tests make my holiday gathering safer? - NewsBreak

 “We will be using rapid tests to doublecheck everybody before we gather together,” says Dr. Emily Volk, president of the College of American Pathologists, who is planning a holiday meal with six vaccinated family members.
 “We’ll be doing it as they come in the door.”

 Home kits are not as accurate as the PCR tests done in hospitals and at testing sites, Volk says.
-But they have the advantage of giving results within minutes instead of days.Nearly 900,000 kids got virus shots in 1st week
+But they have the advantage of giving results within minutes instead of days.20 arrested in Middle Tennessee meth distribution ring

 Testing kits are available at drugstores without a prescription, and a box with two tests typically costs about $25.
 Swabs, testing solution and instructions are included.